-If you have already installed Stata and your license needs to be changed, go to Help > About Stata, then click on the Update license... button on the lower left.
+If you have already installed Stata and your license needs to be changed, go to Help > Update license...
 You can either browse renewal options or enter a new License and Activation Key.

 Subject index

 This is the subject index for the Getting Started with Stata for Windows manual.
 Readers may also want to consult the combined subject index (and the combined author index) in the Stata Index.